|

 regular season games to be eligible to participate

 in the playoffs.
+Season ends the last weekend

 How competitive is the league?

-The AA Division is HIGHLY COMPETITIVE.
-The A
+The Columbia Division is HIGHLY COMPETITIVE.
+The

 Division is experienced.
 Players in the NWIBL have